oconnelltoby/SimpleObserver/README.md

 # SimpleObserver

-A description of this package.
+A simple implementation of a reactive style observer pattern